Multiple Use Test Clause Samples

 Multiple Use Test.
 Effective for Plan Years beginning after December 31, 2001, the multiple use test is repealed and does not apply to this Plan, pursuant to EGTRRA §666.

 Multiple Use Test.
-Average Contribution Percentage for Highly Compensated Employees eligible to participate in this Plan and a plan of the Company or an Affiliated Company that is subject to the limitations of Section 401(m) of the Code including, if applicable, this Plan, shall be reduced in accordance with Section 5.10., to the extent necessary to satisfy the requirements of Treasury Regulations Section 1.401(m)-2.
+The Average Contribution Percentage for Highly Compensated Employees eligible to participate in this Plan and a plan of the Employer or an Affiliated Company that satisfies the requirements of Section 401(k) of the Code, including, if applicable, this Plan, shall be reduced to the extent necessary to satisfy the requirements of Treasury Regulations Section 1.401(m)-2 or similar such rule relating to the multiple use of the alternative test described in 5.9.1.1.2. above.

 Multiple Use Test.
 If one or more Highly Compensated Employees participate in both a cash or deferred arrangement and a plan subject to the ACP Test maintained by the Employer and the sum of the ADP and ACP of those Highly Compensated Employees subject to either or both tests exceeds the Aggregate Limit, then the ADP or ACP, or both, of those Highly Compensated Employees who also participate in a cash or deferred arrangement will be reduced in the manner determined by the Plan Administrator so that the limit is not exceeded.
 The amount by which each Highly Compensated Employee's Deferral Percentage or Contribution Percentage Amount, or both, is reduced shall be treated as an Excess Aggregate Contribution.
 The ADP and ACP of the Highly Compensated Employees are determined after any corrections required to meet the ADP and ACP Tests.
 Impermissible multiple use does not occur if either the ADP or ACP of the Highly Compensated Employees does not exceed 1.25 multiplied by the ADP and ACP of the Non-Highly Compensated Employees.